 Calm Down Your Crazy Girlfriend

-Edited by Christian jake baro, Lynn, Alma, Eng and 1 other
+Edited by Christian jake baro, Lynn, Alma, Eng and 3 others

 Picture this: It's a sunny morning, fluffy clouds and birds chirping a cheerful melody, and the darling of your dreams comes near.
 Suddenly, without warning - she bursts into outrage and becomes a dust devil of swinging moods; what do you do?
 Here is some advice that has been tried and tested - how to calm an erupting emotional volcano.

-- 2It takes water to quench a fire.As quoted in the most read book of all time, "A gentle answer deflects anger, but harsh words make tempers flare."
+- 2As quoted in the most read book of all time, "A gentle answer deflects anger, but harsh words make tempers flare."
 Resist the temptation to get caught up in the whirlwind of her emotional twister.
 If she has become the tempest; you can become the calm after the storm.
 These are the moments we need to take the high road, to stand our ground and lead our partner to a place of reason and peace.
 To make this happen, respond in a manner she will not anticipate.
 When she shouts, you should respond in a calm, assertive manner.
 To avoid adding fuel to the fire, when she asks you a question, answer it.
 Don't reply with a question or a sarcastic response, as this won't help the situation at all.
 Answering a question with a question goes something like this.
 "What the hell is your problem?"
 The response, "What the hell is YOUR problem?"
-Nothing sane or rational will follow when an argument includes childish back and forth accusing dialogue, sarcasm, or a tone that feels more like an interrogation.Advertisement
+Nothing sane or rational will follow when an argument includes childish back and forth accusing dialogue, sarcasm, or a tone that feels more like an interrogation.It takes water to quench a fire.Advertisement

 - Story Telling.
 Tell the story about how everything started, and what made everything crazy.
 Make sure your demeanor is calm, you don't make fun of her, and you remain sensitive.